MadhumitaChaudhary/global_hunger_index/README.md

 ## Analysis

-The analysis was performed using Python, with libraries such as pandas for data manipulation, matplotlib and seaborn for data visualization, and scikit-learn for cluster analysis.
+The analysis was performed using Python, with libraries such as pandas for data manipulation, matplotlib and seaborn for data visualization.

 ## Key Findings